NthTensor/internet_place/content/content/becoming_a_contributor.md

 ## Attempt Ambitious Projects

-Many contributors seem to tend naturally to this particular approach, and I can hardly blame them.
-Ambition is a great motivator, and it seems to me to be selected for in the population of people who decide they want to "get good" at open source.
+Many new contributors seem to tend naturally to ambitious large-scale improvements, and I can hardly blame them.
+Ambition is a great motivator, and to some degree is probably selected for in the population of people who are willing to throw themselves at a new project knowing basically nothing.
 My advice here is to temper your expectations, but to let yourself be ambitious nonetheless.

-Once you know the code well enough to have opinions about improving it, follow those feelings.
-Follow them, with the knowledge that your first few big projects are probably not going to make it to completion.
-Part of becoming a seasoned contributor is, honestly, fighting with big changes and finding out they have hands.
-Do not be discouraged, either by feeling you need to give up on a branch, or by the idea that you might not be ready because failure is possible.
+If you're doing the other three things on this list, you're probably going to start developing opinions about and ideas for improving your project's codebase.
+Follow those feelings... follow them, with the knowledge that your first few big projects are probably not going to make it to completion.
+Part of becoming a seasoned contributor is, honestly, fighting with big changes, struggling, figuring out why no one else has solved this yet, and walking away.
+Don't let yourself become discouraged by failure - having to give up on a branch, or deciding you took the wrong approach and needing to start over, or declaring git bankruptcy because your history is out of control - these are all perfectly normal.
+If worst comes to worst, you can always shelve your idea and come back to it when you've got more experience.

+I don't want to give you the impression that I'm expecting you to fail every time you pick up a big task.
+There will be successes too: For me, I'd say about one in every five of my early attempts at big contributions ended up with a merged PR.
+A 20% success rate is not nothing.
+For the project that merges them, the unlikely successes are golden eggs.
+Ambitious PRs are, by definition, important.
+When someone new steps in and resolves an important bug or feature, that is the best-case scenario for the project: increasing momentum, freeing up other resources down the line, moving the project closer to its goals.
+It's not just that the important thing got done, it's that none of the other existing contributors had to take time away from their other work to do it.

-## Summary
+## Now What

+If I know my audience, I suspect all of you will be doing some of these already, and some of you will be doing all of them.
+If you're only doing (1), (2), or (3), consider balancing out your approach with the other two: it can keep things fresh and interesting.
+In my experience, (4) tends to develop more from the other three than a conscious choice.

-Eventually you will find:
+Eventually, you will find:
 1. That the chores are no longer a good use of your time.
-2. That you need to read up on the code less and less
+2. That you need to read up on the code less and less.
 3. That your questions reveal more and more issues.
-4. That your ambitious projects actually succeed.
+4. That your ambitious projects frequently end in success.

-Congratulations, you're now a senior contributor.
+Congratulations, you've become a regular contributor.

 [1]: https://bevyengine.org
 [2]: https://bevyengine.org/learn/contribute/introduction/